dehezhang2/Notes/3103/CS3103_Operating_System.md

   * Asynchronous processing:

-    In a Web server, multiple threads can work independently and simultaneously, such as issuing SQL queries and invoking Web services, to gather information that are required to build a Web response page
+    In a Web server, multiple threads can work independently and simultaneously, such as issuing SQL queries and invoking Web services, to gather information that are required to build a Web response page => concurrently call SQL and get data from database

   * Speed of execution